anupamkumar2243/document-to-json/README.md

 ## Installation Process in linux

 for installing the library just open the command and write the following command pip install -r required.txt.
-Before installing the pytesseract, first install the following command 1.sudo apt install tesseract-ocr 2.sudo apt install libtesseract-dev after that install pytessaract via pip command. for installing the spacy,follow the
+Before installing the pytesseract, first install the following command 1. sudo apt install tesseract-ocr 2. sudo apt install libtesseract-dev after that install pytessaract via pip command. for installing the spacy,follow the link provided https://spacy.io/usage